The EVA is a

 legend in the industry.

-Al Mason, a former resident made an interesting trade with
+In 1997, Al Mason, a former resident made an interesting trade with

 Gus Jacobson, a Finnish fisher with long ties to Finn Slough.
 Al